 Scientists have compared the eating habits of almost 3,500 middle-aged people.

 Some of them gave preference to refined products (white bread, chocolate, sweet desserts, fried foods) while others preferred vegetables, fruits, and fish.

 After 5 years, the risk of depression increased by 58% in people from the first group.
 In the second, it decreased by 26%.

 When sugar was dubbed “the white death,” its natural substitutes began to gain popularity.
-However, many of these natural sugar substitutes have pros and cons.
+However, many of these natural sugar substitutes and artificial sweeteners have pros and cons.